-Sant’Angelo is an extensive area in the south of Montalcino named after its two main areas of habitation, the hill-top hamlet of Sant’Angelo in Colle and the lower lying Sant’Angelo Scalo on the banks of the Orcia river, directly across from which lies the Montecucco DOC.
+Sant’Angelo is an extensive area in the south of Montalcino.
+It is named after its two main areas of habitation, the hill-top hamlet of Sant’Angelo in Colle and the lower lying Sant’Angelo Scalo on the banks of the Orcia river, directly across from which lies the Montecucco DOC.
 The Argiano area lies within the broader Sant’Angelo zone.
 Three of Montalcino’s five largest estates are here, namely Banfi (Montalcino’s largest winery by far), Col d’Orcia, and Il Poggione.
 The Sant’Angelo area is said to account for around 35-40 percent of Montalcino’s total production (Kerin O’Keefe, 11 2006, p.79).

 Climate: Saint’Angelo is the hottest, driest area of Montalcino, being directly exposed to air from the Tyrrhenian sea to the west which picks up heat as it crosses the Maremma on its way inland.
 Kerin O’Keefe (11 2006, p.79) says summertime temperatures are 3-4ºC (5.4-7.2ºF) higher than in the more elevated Montalcino vineyards (found around the town itself) and annual rainfall averages 500mm (19.7 inches) rather than 700mm (27.5 inches) for the entire Montalcino area.